nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Since property validation only has to be done when a property is read, you need to use the `get` trap.
 The `get` trap is called whenever a property is read, even if that property doesn't exist on the object.
 There are three arguments passed to the `get` trap:

-1. `trapTarget` - the object that from which the property is read (usually the proxy's target)
+1. `trapTarget` - the object from which the property is read (the proxy's target)
 1. `key` - the property key (string or symbol) to read
 1. `receiver` - the object on which the operation took place (usually the proxy)